|Call date: 2007|

 Robert specialises in clinical negligence and health and safety.
 He also undertakes disciplinary and regulatory work.

-His practice spans the full clinical spectrum, but recent instructions have covered obstetrics, paediatrics, ophthalmology, oncology, urology, cardiothoracics, orthopaedics, acute medicine, general practice, and a range of therapeutic and cosmetic surgery.
+His practice spans the full clinical spectrum, but recent instructions have covered obstetrics, paediatrics, ophthalmology, oncology, urology, cardiothoracics, orthopaedics, acute medicine, general practice and cosmetic surgery.

 Health and safety

-Robert has a thriving health and safety practice, appearing as junior in some of the most high profile and complex cases in recent years (Warwickshire Fire, Lakanal House, Sterecycle).
-He was instructed afresh in the Court of Appeal in R v Wilson EWCA Crim 1780.
+Robert has a thriving health and safety practice, appearing in some of the most high profile and complex cases in recent years (Warwickshire Fire, Lakanal House, Sterecycle).
+He was instructed afresh in the Court of Appeal in R v Wilson EWCA Crim 1780, and is frequently led by and appearing alongside the established leaders in this field.

 Disciplinary and regulatory